 - Dennis Hastert, Former U.S. Congressman and Speaker of the House of Representatives, Lobbyist, Teacher (Northern Illinois University)

 Midland College has articulation agreements with a variety of schools and programs to assist our students with transferring to a university.
-Our curriculum maps, located in the catalog, provide a guided path for general transfer to our top five receiving institutions; however, the Education Office can assist you with a personalized plan for your specific transfer based on university and program.
-It is strongly recommended and encouraged that you contact the Education Office for assistance with course selection if you plan to transfer.
+Our curriculum maps, located in the catalog, provide a guided path for general transfer to our top five receiving institutions; however, your Pathways Advisor can assist you with a personalized plan for your specific transfer based on university and program.
+It is strongly recommended and encouraged that you contact your Pathways Advisor for assistance with course selection if you plan to transfer.

 When thinking about what grade level and content area you would like to teach, the options are endless, such as Math, History, Science, Government, Music, and so much more.
 A meeting with the Education Office will help you to choose the right courses for your field of study and pathway.